 We note that $\tilde{L}_{Q, ij}^{\alpha}$ may differ from $L_{Q, ij}^{\alpha}$ in Eq.~(\ref{eq:response}).
 As shown below, the gravitational potential $\psi (\br)$ changes the equilibrium current $\langle j_{\mathrm{s}, i}^{\psi, \alpha} \rangle$, which gives a contribution to the response coefficient $L_{Q, ij}^{\alpha}$.

 The gravitational potential modifies the physical quantities (except the quantities related to heat, such as the heat current and the heat magnetization) as $\braket{A} \to (1 + \psi (\br)) \braket{A}$ up to the linear order of $\psi (\br)$, where $\braket{A}$ is a physical quantity in the absence of the gravitational potential.
-Therefore, the equilibrium spin current is modified as,
+Therefore, the (local) equilibrium spin current is modified as,

-where $\langle j_{\mathrm{s}, i}^{0, \alpha} (\br) \rangle$ is the equilibrium spin current in the absence of the gravitational potential.
-As described later in Sec.~\ref{sec:sub:local_equilibrium}, the equilibrium spin current in the absence of the gravitational potential is expressed as
+where $\langle j_{\mathrm{s}, i}^{0, \alpha} (\br) \rangle$ is the (local) equilibrium spin current in the absence of the gravitational potential.
+As described later in Sec.~\ref{sec:sub:local_equilibrium}, the local equilibrium spin current in the absence of the gravitational potential is expressed as

 where $\nabla_j \mathcal{J}_{i j}^{0, \alpha}$ is assumed to be a functional of $\mu(\br)$ and $T(\br)$.
 Using Eq.~(\ref{eq:con}), we rewrite Eq.~(\ref{eq:scaling}) as